vinhhoala/ENACT-Business-Models/BusinessModels/SMC.md

 # Security Monitoring and Control - Business Model

 This page contains the business model for the Security Monitoring and Control tool.
+This tool will offer IoT system operators with the possibility of controlling the security of their system with a minimal intervention and full integration with security-by-design (risk analysis) mechanisms used, following the DevOps approach

 ![Alt text](https://github.com/enactproject/ENACTBusinessModel/blob/master/BusinessModels/Images/SPC.png?raw=true "SPC")